saisai/golang-book/quickstart.rst

    comfortable with Scratch, this book will be much easier to understand.

-This chapter walks through few fundamental topics in Go.
+This chapter walks through few basic topics in Go.
 You should be able to write simple programs using Go after reading and practicing the examples given in this chapter.
 The next 3 sections revisit the hello world program introduced in the last chapter.
-Later we will move on to few fundamental concepts in Go.
+Later we will move on to few basic topics in Go.

 Hello World!
 ------------